 The Abel Tasman Coast Track is a walkers paradise which suits most ages and most levels of fitness.

 There are two main options for those with a few days to spare and the desire to explore.

 Walk the entire Abel Tasman Coastal Track in 3–5 days with plenty of time to explore.
 The track is 51 km long and can be completed by staying at the Department of Conservation huts or campsites for some nights (must be booked prior) along the way .

 You can choose to walk short sections of the track over several days staying at our backpackers.
 You can use water taxi services from Marahau to return to your starting point.
 This has the advantage of hot showers, comfortable beds and fresh food at the end of each day.
 All you need to carry is a small day pack while walking.

-The track follows the coast with spectacular views and side tracks down to most beaches where you can enjoy your picnic lunch with some swimming.
+The track follows the coast with spectacular views and side tracks down to most beaches where you can enjoy your picnic lunch and some swimming.

 We are happy to help plan and book your Abel Tasman coastal walk including water taxis, huts and campsites.
 We can offer you advice on tide times so that you know the best times to cross tidal estuaries.

 There are four huts along the Coast Track.